Skip to content

 Create App Group

-1. Open this link: Register an App Group on the Apple developer site.
+1. Open this link: Register an App Group on the Apple Developer site.

 2. For Description, use Loop App Group.